symfony/symfony-docs/reference/forms/types/entity.rst

 **type**: ``boolean`` **default**: ``false``

-If true, the user will be able to select multiple options (as opposed to choosing just one option).
-Depending on the value of the ``expanded`` option, this will render either a select tag or checkboxes if true and a select tag or radio buttons if false.
+If ``true``, the user will be able to select multiple options (as opposed to choosing just one option).
+Depending on the value of the ``expanded`` option, this will render either a select tag or checkboxes if ``true`` and a select tag or radio buttons if ``false``.
 The returned value will be a Doctrine's Array Collection.

 .. note::